The Rail Facts

-Trains will arrive about every five minutes during peak travel times and about every 10 minutes during non-peak hours.
+Trains will operate daily from 4 a.m. to midnight.
+Trains will arrive at stations about every five minutes during peak travel times, and about every 11 minutes during non-peak times.

 Is rail transit going to make a difference in traffic congestion?

 Yes.
-Rail will eliminate an estimated 40,000 cars from our congested streets and highways.
+Rail will eliminate an estimated 40,000 car trips from our congested streets and highways.
 If you know what traffic is like when UH and private schools are out for the summer, you have an idea of the difference rail will make.